 The Minnesota Judicial Branch currently has leave and notification policies and procedures that are consistent with this bill.
+Any policy that is not consistent will be updated accordingly.
 It is assumed the proposed elimination of separate definitions for a "typical workweek" for hourly and salaried employees and the required information disbursement of DEED policies to employees will not have a fiscal impact.